kokoko3k/koko-aio-slang/docs-ng.md

         they may distract you.
         Keep in mynd that there is a scene detection logic that will make them react as fast as possible when a scene change is detected.
+    Led internalness:
+        The distance between the virtual led strip and the content.
+        High values will move leds behind it, while lower values will move leds around it.
     Light Falloff:
         How wide is the light of a single led.
     Widen lights: